joangrigorov/uva-re-2016/Week-2/Teodor/assignment.md

 ## Explore literature about emphatic listening, active listening and identify five verbal and non verbal cues that stimulate the interviewee in providing elaborate information.

+- creates a safe and friendly enviorment for the interviewee:
+    * Smiles towards the interviewee
+    * Has an open body posture
 - plays the role of an active listener
+    * Asks questions towards the topics that the user is discussing
+    * Show genuine interest in the discussed topic
+- listens for what the interviewee has to say.
+Does not interupt
 - ask questions that promote discovery and insight
 - promotes a cooperative conversation

 ## Like the previous, but now identify five cues that stop .